What's Your Pass Rate?

 When interested in purchasing the Visual Veggies Software study guide programs, students and college faculty regularly ask us one common question: What is your pass rate?
 This may appear to be a very easy question to answer, but in reality, it’s a lot more complex.
 There are many variables necessary to account for, which I will discuss below.

-As mentioned earlier, there are many variables which will affect a study guide’s pass rate.
-Below is a discussion of some top of mind variables:
+As mentioned earlier, there are many variable which affect a study guide’s pass rate.
+Below is a discussion of some top of mind variables.